We earn commissions from brands listed on this site, which influences how listings are presented.

 Balance transfer cards are worth a second look

 Lower rates make it cheaper for banks to lend, which often leads to better 0 percent APR offers.
-Currently, many issuers are offering longer promotional periods and reduced balance transfer fees.
+Currently, many of the best balance transfer cards are offering longer promotional periods and reduced balance transfer fees.

 Rewards and perks are getting more competitive